kundajelab/3DChromatin_ReplicateQC/README.md

 1. Install [Anaconda2](https://www.continuum.io/downloads), which contains python as well as a set of commonly used packages.
 3DChromatin_ReplicateQC is compatible with Python 2.

-2. Run the installation script as below:
+2. Run the following installation commands:

 ```
 git clone http://github.com/kundajelab/3DChromatin_ReplicateQC
 3DChromatin_ReplicateQC/install_scripts/install_3DChromatin_ReplicateQC.sh
 pip install --editable 3DChromatin_ReplicateQC/
 ```
 **Note if you are installing these locally**: There are a few parameters you can provide to the installation script, to point it to your desired python installation (where you installed anaconda, e.g. `/home/anaconda/bin/python`), R installation, R library and modules.
-Thus, you can run the above script as described in the following example.
+Thus, you can run the above as described in the following example.

 Assume the following:
 - path to your anaconda installation of python is `/home/my_anaconda2/bin/python`